Here’s Intuit’s plan to get Mint back on track after years of neglect

 But some of their answers also revealed how much work Intuit has left itself to do.

-Saying “a huge percentage of our user base is focused on budgeting,” Kirshna explained that the new iPhone app aims to make that “a little less work” by bubbling up insights more frequently.
+Saying “a huge percentage of our user base is focused on budgeting,” Krishna explained that the new iPhone app aims to make that “a little less work” by bubbling up insights more frequently.
 For example, this updated app will graph monthly spending as compared to the previous year’s figures and let users batch-edit multiple transactions to add their own tags—both options previously confined to the web version of Mint.

 It will display monthly expenses by category in a bubble chart and add a “This Month” dashboard that compares income, expenses, and savings goals.